Guided by the Civil Enforcement Act, our office regulates the civil enforcement industry by:

 - actions taken by an agency and its employees

-If an agency doesn’t allow us to enter their premises, we’ll get a court order that authorizes us to do that.
+If an agency does not allow us to enter their premises, we will get a court order that authorizes us to do that.

 After our investigation, we may send one or more of an agency’s employees a written notice to comply with the applicable laws and regulations.
 This notice will direct an employee to do any of the following:

 - abide by the terms of the agency’s agreement with us

 - stop carrying out certain practices or procedures

 If an employee does not comply with the notice, we may apply for a court order to enforce it.

 You can find more information about the procedures, legislation and information needed to operate a civil enforcement agency or act as a bailiff, by purchasing the Civil Enforcement Procedure Manual.

 Activity and complaint reports

 - Civil Enforcement Agencies' Activity

 - Civil Enforcement Complaints - Past Years Annual Report